 If you’d like to recreate the feel of the Victorian era when High Wycombe was experiencing its furniture production boom, try patterned tiles like the Oriol Metalic.
 Alternatively, go for wood-effect tiles like the Soft Nut Brown which deliver all the beauty of a wooden floor but will be easier to maintain and are much more durable.

-If you want to create something a little more out of the ordinary, think about using glass tiles.
+If you want to create something a little more out of the ordinary for your High Wycombe homes, think about using glass tiles.
 Choose from large tiles suitable for covering walls or mosaic tiles that will make stunning features as part of a ceramic or porcelain-tiled wall.

 The majority of houses in High Wycombe have gardens, making them perfect for building conservatories or extensions.
 The larger rooms lend themselves to underfloor heating, which can be covered with almost any of our beautiful floor tiles – the only thing you need to take into consideration is using the correct adhesive.
 To make sure you get the right one, ask a staff member for help at our High Wycombe store.

 Of course it is not just High Wycombe homes we help tile.
 Home Tiles has stores in Aylesbury and across North London too.